DemandRegioTeam/disaggregator/README.md

 ## Contributing to disaggregator 🎁
 Disaggregator is designed as an open sources tool and welcomes contributions.
 You can contribute to the disaggregator software on GitHub directly.

-If you have a question that isn't answered in the tutorials or the documentation please `open an issue on GitHub <https://github.com/DemandRegioTeam/disaggregator/issues>`_, if there isn't one there already.
+If you have a question that isn't answered in the tutorials or the documentation please [`open an issue on GitHub`](https://github.com/DemandRegioTeam/disaggregator/issues), if there isn't one there already.